A

 Intelligent Tutoring Systems

-encode and apply the subject matter and teaching expertise of experienced instructors, using artificial intelligence (AI) software technologies and cognitive psychology models, to provide the benefits of one-on-one instruction — automatically and cost-effectively.
+Encode and apply the subject matter and teaching expertise of experienced instructors, using artificial intelligence (AI) software technologies and cognitive psychology models, to provide the benefits of one-on-one instruction — automatically and cost-effectively.
 These systems provide coaching and hinting, evaluate each student’s performance, assess the student’s knowledge and skills, provide instructional feedback, and select appropriate next exercises for the student.
 See Stottler Henke case studies.

 K